David Bowie movies: Iconic singer memorable as fast-aging vampire, Nikola Tesla

 In 1983, David Bowie complained, “I get offered so many bad movies.
 And they're all raging queens or transvestites or Martians.”
-Around that time, however, he got offered at least one good project featuring neither raging queens nor transvestites or Martians.
+Around that time, however, he did get offered at least one good project featuring neither raging queens nor transvestites (or Martians).

 In Tony Scott's The Hunger (1983), adapted by Ivan Davis and Michael Thomas from Whitley Strieber's novel, Bowie and Catherine Deneuve play two hip, stylish vampires out to remain as hip and stylish – and as youthful – as vampirily possible.
 In other words, they kill people indiscriminately to suck on their blood.

 Everything is going well until the male vampire starts suffering from insomnia, eventually going the way of Margo in Frank Capra's Lost Horizon.
 In desperation, he tries to get help from an attractive American gerontologist, Susan Sarandon, but she ends up seducing and being seduced by Deneuve.
 Sultry lesbian sex ensues, which doesn't help the fast-aging vampire any.

 Bowie, who took on the role so as to work with Sarandon (“pure dynamite”), told Rolling Stone, “I must say, there's nothing that looks like it on the market.
 But I'm a bit worried that it's just perversely bloody at some points.
 I'm not sure I can take any of that anymore.”